abhx7/CS6350-Computer-Vision-TPA/README.md

 Install the following:

-Python 3.x
+Python 3.10+
 Jupyter Notebook or JupyterLab
 OpenCV (cv2)
 NumPy
 Matplotlib

-PyTorch (required only for deep models)
+For deep learning methods, check requirements of the repo cloned from.

 Install packages: